sergiman94/CustomCloset/README.md

   their reflection, OrbitControls still normal.

 * New GUI changing the twxtures of the model
-* Working on the menu for male and female model
+* menu for male and female model is working now
-* Code refactored (working now on that)
+* Code refactored (still working now on that)